 Vancomycin, amsacrine, aminoglycosides, and fluconazole are incompatible with Ceftriaxone in admixtures.
 When any of these drugs are to be administered concomitantly with ceftriaxone by intermittent intravenous infusion, it is recommended that they be given sequentially, with thorough flushing of the intravenous lines (with one of the compatible fluids) between the administrations. [see Dosage and Administration (2.5)].

-Precipitation of ceftriaxone-calcium can occur when Ceftriaxone for Injection is mixed with calcium-containing solutions in the same IV administration line.
-Ceftriaxone for Injection must not be administered simultaneously with calcium-containing IV solutions.
+Precipitation of ceftriaxone-calcium can occur when Ceftriaxone for Injection is mixed with calcium-containing solutions in the same intravenous administration line.
+Ceftriaxone for Injection must not be administered simultaneously with calcium-containing intravenous solutions.
 Ceftriaxone for Injection and calcium-containing solutions may be administered sequentially. [see Clinical Pharmacology (12.3), Warnings and Precautions (5.2), Contraindications (4.2) and Dosage and Administration (2.2)].

 Reproductive studies have been performed in mice and rats at doses up to 20 times the usual human dose and have no evidence of embryotoxicity, fetotoxicity or teratogenicity.
 In primates, no embryotoxicity or teratogenicity was demonstrated at a dose approximately 3 times the human dose.

 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproductive studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.